Election 2020: Heather Du Plessis-Allan's The Front Bench: Collins absolutely politicising her faith

 - Election 2020: Heather Du Plessis-Allan's The Front Bench - National's 'small' mistake proves c...

-She raised her Christianity unprompted in both leaders debates, she apparently raised it at a Grey Power meeting in Nelson and then, what a coincidence, she got photographed praying.
+She raised her Christianity unprompted in both leaders' debates, she apparently raised it at a Grey Power meeting in Nelson and then, what a coincidence, she got photographed praying.

-Goes without saying, this is obviously designed to win votes, most probably by drawing over voters from the New Conservatives who pitch themselves as based on Judeo-Christian principles and are polling around one and a half to two percent.
+Goes without saying, this is obviously designed to win votes, most probably by drawing over voters from the New Conservatives who pitch themselves as based on Judeo-Christian principles and are polling around 1.5 to 2 per cent.
 Those points could really help the Nats.

 This doesn't sit entirely comfortably though.
 For National, it runs the risk of spooking liberal, secular voters.
 Already, the Nats are heavily stacked with Christian MPs and the party has taken a big turn towards being more socially conservative since Simon Bridges' leadership.